Kunlong1994/lab3/Lab-06.md

 In this tutorial, we will use a Raspberry Pi to create a chatbot!
 Your Pi will be serving up it's own webpages with an interface that allows people to type in text entries and receive your Chatbot's replies.

 The Pis we are giving you have a specific set and configuration of files known as [Interaction Engine](https://github.com/nikmart/interaction-engine/wiki), created by [Nikolas Martelaro](http://nikmartelaro.com).
-Those files were pre-copied onto the microSD card in your Raspberry Pi that we handed our earlier.
+Those files were pre-copied onto the microSD card in your Raspberry Pi that you received from us.

 ## Connect to your Interaction Engine

-The Pi is a single-board computer, but it doesn't have it's own keyboard or mouse, so we will be connecting remotely over wifi to it using your laptop.
+The Pi is a single-board computer, but it doesn't have it's own keyboard or mouse, so we will be connecting remotely using the terminal, over wifi, from your laptop.

 We will [ssh](https://en.wikipedia.org/wiki/Secure_Shell) into the system so that we can control the computer via [Terminal on Mac](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) or [PuTTy on Windows](https://www.ssh.com/ssh/putty/download).

-These instructions assume your laptop and Pi are both connected to RedRover or eduroam.
-If you have followed the preparatory instructions earlier your Pi should have booted up and has ended you an email with its wifi IP address.
-This IP address is available from the local network (i.e. RedRover) and we will use it to talk and control the Pi.
+These instructions assume your laptop and Pi are both connected to RedRover.
+If you have followed the preparatory instructions earlier your Pi should have booted up and sent you an email with its wifi IP address.
+This IP address is available from the local network (i.e., RedRover) and we will use it to talk and control the Pi.

 In the following section we will refer to your IP address with the name `$Address`.
-When ever you see this replace the text(`$Address`) with the IP address your received in your mail
+When ever you see this replace the text (`$Address`) with the IP address your received in your mail

 ### 1. Verify the Pi is online

 First, in your terminal program, `ping` your Pi to make sure it is online.
-The command is simple just open your terminal(or cmd on windows) and type 'ping $Address' where your replace $Address with the IP address you received in the email.
+Open your terminal (or `cmd` on Windows) and type `ping $Address` where your replace `$Address` with the IP address you received in the email.

 ```shell
 nik@DN51sk9s:~$ ping 192.168.2.2